ISISComputingGroup/ibex_developers_manual/doc/deployment/Creating-a-release.md

     1. `genie` should be released with a version number matching the main IBEX version number.
 The release takes around 15 minutes in GHA.
     1. `ibex_bluesky_core` should generally have a minor/patch version incremented for now until we reach v1.
 The release takes a couple of minutes in GHA.
     1. **Ensure these releases were successful** by checking on [pypi](https://pypi.org/) for the new release number before proceeding.
-1. Start the Jenkins pipeline [Release Branches](https://epics-jenkins.isis.rl.ac.uk/job/Release_branches/).
+1. Start the Github Actions pipeline [`create-release-branches`](https://github.com/ISISComputingGroup/ibex_utils/actions/workflows/create-release-branches.yml).
     - Click on 'Build with Parameters'.
     - Set `VERSION` to the new release version (e.g. `X.x.m`).
     - Set `TAG` if you wish to branch off a commit other than the latest top level `HEAD`.
 If you do branch off an earlier commit, also set `REMOTE` to `false` as it now does not make sense to verify if you are on the latest submodule versions.